junxit/us-congress-bills-110/metadata.md

 - 2008-06-04 — Introduced in Senate
 - 2008-06-04 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S5043)
 - 2008-06-04 — Sponsor introductory remarks on measure.
 (CR S5043)
+- 2008-06-19 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2008-06-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-06-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-06-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-06-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 842.